 Canadians and other customers outside the USA should keep in mind that many sellers have exceptionally low prices but will not ship to Canada or deal with any foreign payment.
 So the price may be great, but it does little good if it is not available to a Canadian customer!
 Also consider that credit cards charge an average foreign exchange of 3% on purchases in other currencies which can amount to $30 more on a $1000 purchase even when the exchange is at par.

-Fiddleheads currently happily serves Canadians at par and try our best to use shipping methods which do not charge brokerage fees or any extra taxes at the border.
+Fiddleheads currently happily serves Canadians at par with some items (despite the huge discrepancy in the currency exchange rates) and uses shipping methods which do not charge brokerage fees at the border.

 Deal with Reputable and Legal Sellers

 Finally, there are a few "basement sellers" in Canada who sell products without charging the applicable federal and provincial taxes.
-This is illegal and we choose not to price match with these sellers as they are unlawfully creating an sales advantage by not collecting tax (and perhaps cutting other corners).
+This is illegal and Rhiannon will not price match with these sellers as they are unlawfully creating an sales advantage by not collecting tax (and perhaps cutting other corners).
 If you are unsure if the seller charges Canadian taxes you can ask them for their tax ID.

 Thank for for taking the time to learn about Fiddleheads Violin Shop's policies.
-Please feel free to contact us with any questions, concerns or feedback on these policies.
+Please feel free to make contact with any questions, concerns or feedback on these policies.